Wednesday, February 25, 2026

 A brilliant, ambitious book about violence through history and why it has declined over long time scales.
 Pinker explores multiple drivers—state formation, commerce, literacy, cosmopolitanism, and what he calls an “escalator of reason,” strongly associated with Enlightenment-style thinking.

-4. Robert Trivers, The Folly of Fools — especially the chapter on religion.
+9. The Folly of Fools, by Robert Trivers—especially the chapter on religion.

 Trivers, one of the great evolutionary biologists of the past generation, argues that deception can confer survival advantages in the natural world.
 He goes further: the most effective deception often requires some degree of self-deception, because sincere belief makes the performance more convincing.

-A related point: a soldier who no longer fears death because of fervent belief in an afterlife may be more willing to fight—and, at worst, may feel fewer qualms about killing or about the suffering of civilians, if the entire moral narrative is reframed as divinely endorsed.
+A related point about religion and self-deception concerns the afterlife.
+A soldier who no longer fears death because of fervent belief in Heaven may be more willing to fight; and, at worst, may feel fewer qualms about killing or about the suffering of civilians, if the entire moral narrative has been reframed as divinely endorsed.
+The same logic can be extended far beyond the battlefield.
+Once earthly suffering is downgraded as temporary, and eternal reward is made the real currency of value, almost any cruelty can be redescribed as necessary, justified, or trivial in the larger cosmic accounting.

-5. Books about cognitive biases, such as Thinking, Fast and Slow by Daniel Kahneman.
-(Here’s my review: Garth Kroeker: “The Lazy Controller”…)
+10. Books about cognitive biases, such as Thinking, Fast and Slow by Daniel Kahneman.

 Ad hominem attacks against people who challenge religion.
-One of the first victims of this was Charles Darwin himself, who was subject to various criticisms of his character, integrity, etc. as part of a technique to discredit his ideas.
-Another variant of this is to label religious critics with a term meant to be derogatory, such as "liberal."
-For some people, the term "liberal" is associated with an almost venomous loathing, as though this is one of the worst things a person could be.
+A famous target of this was Charles Darwin—a gentle, humble, family-oriented man, with a patient style of meticulously gathering and weighing evidence—who was subject to various criticisms of his character, integrity, and motives as part of a technique to discredit his ideas.
+Another variant of this is to label religious critics with a term meant to be derogatory, such as “liberal.”
+For some people, the term “liberal” is associated with an almost venomous loathing, as though this is one of the worst things a person could be.

-6. Books about tribal psychology, such as The Power of Us by Jay Van Bavel and Dominic Packer.
-(See my review: Garth Kroeker: The Power of Us…)
+11. Books about tribal psychology, such as The Power of Us, by Jay Van Bavel and Dominic Packer.

 One of the core causes of religion is its tribal nature.
 Tribalism is an innate human tendency to form groups we value and protect—almost always at the expense of outsiders.
 The origin stories of many religions contain an implicit tribalism: one chosen group receives the “true” revelation, while the rest of humanity is left out unless it is successfully converted.